-Invasive species can disrupt and even decimate local ecosystems, and it's important to be able to identify them if you come across one.
+Aquatic invasive species can disrupt and even decimate local ecosystems, and it's important to be able to identify them if you come across one.

 The list of non-indigenous fish that lurk the waters is much longer than you would expect.
-These species have found their way into the waters in a variety of ways: illegal hand stocking by pet fish owners, disruption by anglers, escape from fish farms, etc. Without the help of anglers, who find themselves on the water more than almost anyone else, the situation is unlikely to improve.
+These species have found their way into the waters in a variety of ways: illegal hand stocking by pet fish owners, disruption by anglers, escape from fish farms, etc. They all interfere with native species like rainbow trout and largemouth bass, sometimes to the extreme.

 The first step to fixing a problem is learning more about it.
 Here you go!

-Authorities ask you to report an invasive fish if you believe you have caught one.
+Authorities ask you to report an invasive fish if you believe you have caught one in North America.
 That way, the Natural Resource Department can quickly act to protect the fisheries that so many of us enjoy year in and year out.

 Now you know the ins and outs of these five invasive fish, and you can do your part to watch out for native fish populations.
 Shoutout the Fix for all the info.

 NEXT: THESE 17 UNREAL ROCK FORMATIONS LOOK LIKE A FAIRYTALE